Sarah Lynn Rees: Advisory and advocacy

-Among her many advisory roles, Rees is a director of the research-based advocacy organisation Parlour: Gender, Equity, Architecture and a member of the Victorian Design Review Panel for the Office of the Victorian Government Architect.
+Among her many advisory roles, Rees is a director of the research-based advocacy organisation Parlour: women, equity, architecture and a member of the Victorian Design Review Panel for the Office of the Victorian Government Architect.
 Rees is active with the Australian Institute of Architects and is Co-Chair of the First Nations Advisory Working Group (with Paul Memmott).
-In 2021 she was elected to the Victorian Chapter Council and she sits on the Editorial Committee of Architect Victoria.
+In 2021 she was elected to the Victorian Chapter Council, and she sits on the Editorial Committee of Architect Victoria.

 Previous roles with the Institute include sitting on the Emerging Architects + Graduates Network (EmAGN), 2013 Vice President of SONA (Student Organised Network for Architecture) and 2012 Student Representative on the Victorian Chapter Council.
 Rees has also sat on the National Trust of Australia Landscape and Indigenous advisory groups.
-In 2019 she was Special Advisor to the Jury for the Powerhouse Museum Precinct at Parramatta international design competition.
+In 2019, she was a special Advisor to the Jury for the Powerhouse Museum Precinct at Parramatta international design competition.